Sputum gram stain

 Read more

 Introduction Clinically potent antibacterial drugs are distinguished from antiseptics by their selective toxicity toward the microorganism rather than the host.
-In most instances, selectivity is defined by action on microbial metabolism or microbial cellular structures that differ from those of mammalian cells.
-Some drugs, for example, act on the synthesis of …
+Selectivity is defined by targeting microbial metabolism or cellular structures that differ from those of mammalian cells.
+For example, some drugs inhibit the synthesis of bacterial cell walls (which are …

 Read more